orionrobots/orionrobots.github.io/_posts/2005-05-30-freeforming-a-rectifier-bridge.md

 * Long nose pliers - you'll need these to make the bends in the wires.
 * A positionable mini-clamp - aka Helping Hands.
 There is some pretty tricky soldering, so unless you have 3 heatproof hands - this is essential.

-<a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a>
+<a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a>

 # How to Freeform it.

 First, choose your diodes.
-Read <a class="wiki" href="/wiki/diode_bridge.html" title="Diode Bridge">Diode Bridge</a> to ensure that you understand how the circuit works, and that the power rating and electronic characteristics are suitable.
+Read <a href="/wiki/diode_bridge.html" title="Diode Bridge">Diode Bridge</a> to ensure that you understand how the circuit works, and that the power rating and electronic characteristics are suitable.
 All 4 should be identical, and have longish leads.
 A type suggested are 1 amp 1N4001.
 These are simple general purpose rectifiers - ideal for this.

 <center>The four 1N4001 diodes on bandolier tape.</center>